PrasannaVenkadesh/GillyCricket/README.md

 Download the Zip or tar.gz file from Download section of this page.
 Extract the files.

+Developed for python version 2.7, but will not work for Python 3.0 or later, because of modifications in the Tkinter package of Python3.0.

 How to use it in Linux (Fedora 16, Ubuntu - Tested)
 ==================================================
 * Run the fedora_install.sh / ubuntu_install.sh file with respect to your operating system from terminal like this